Math 140A - Notes

 (-inequality)

-All three parts are immediate if you consider the ±-cases separately for a, b.
+All parts are straightforward if you consider the ±-cases separately for a, b.

 3. (a) Prove that